sergio11/art_niche_nft_marketplace/README.md

     - Firebase Auth (Social Media integrations) - To authenticate users.
     - Firebase Storage - To save files such us wallets and user profile images.
     - [Web3J](https://docs.web3j.io/4.9.8/) - Web3j is a highly modular, reactive, type safe Java and Android library for working with Smart Contracts and integrating with clients (nodes) on the Ethereum network
+    - [Cache4k](https://github.com/ReactiveCircus/cache4k) cache4k provides a simple in-memory key-value cache, with support for time-based (expiration) and size-based evictions.
+    - [Jetpack Datastore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.